stamparm/maltrail/README.md

 ## Blacklist

 * Maltrail's daily updated blacklist of malware-related domains can be found [here](https://raw.githubusercontent.com/stamparm/aux/master/maltrail-malware-domains.txt).
-It is based on trails found at [trails/static/malware](trails/static/malware) and it is intended for DNS blocking purposes.
+It is based on trails found at [trails/static/malware](trails/static/malware) and can be used for DNS traffic blocking purposes.

 ## Thank you